byronmansfield/yo-ng-beego/README.md

 * [node.js](http://nodejs.org)
 * [Go](http://golang.org/)

-Then with node you can install Yeoman:

-    `npm install -g yo`
+Then with node you can install Yeoman: `npm install -g yo`

-Then you can install the yo-ng-beego generator:

-    `npm install -g generator-angular-beego`
+Then you can install the yo-ng-beego generator: `npm install -g generator-angular-beego`

 ## Creating a Beego service

-In a new directory, generate the service:
+In a new directory, generate the service: `yo angular-beego`

-    `yo angular-beego`

-    note: right now just use the original version, I will update once I have a version I am happy with and turn it into a generator
+*note: right now just use the original version, I will update once I have a version I am happy with and turn it into a generator*

-Get the dependencies:
+Get the dependencies: `go get`

-    `go get`

-Run the service:

-  Terminal 1
+In order to run the service you'll need two terminal instances:

-    `grunt server`
+Terminal 1: `grunt server`

-  Terminal 2
-    `bee run`
+Terminal 2: `bee run`

 Your service will run at [http://localhost:8080](http://localhost:8080).